wp-plugins/nimble-portfolio/readme.txt

 = Usage Instructions =

-1) Add portfolio item types under `Nimble Portfolio -> Item Type`, such as web, mobile, graphics e.t.c.
+1) Add portfolio item types under `Nimble Portfolio -> Item Type`, such as web, mobile, graphics e.t.c.<br />
 2) Add new portfolio items using custom post type under `Nimble Portfolio -> Add Portfolio Item`.
-Add item title, description e.t.c.
+Add item title, description e.t.c.<br />
-3) Upload and set featured image from the far right bottom box.
+3) Upload and set featured image from the far right bottom box.<br />
 4) Specify full-size Image URL or Video URL (youtube, vimeo) in the input field `Image/Video URL` on the left.
-You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.
+You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.<br />
-5) Specify a live URL for your project in the input field `Portfolio URL`.
+5) Specify a live URL for your project in the input field `Portfolio URL`.<br />

 = Shortcode =